oreo639/LimePlayer3DS/README.md

 + clean (clean compiled files)

 If you want to build with compiler optimazitions, just add RELEASE=1 to the end (EX: `make 3dsx RELEASE=1`)
-Note: Wildmidi for limeplayer uses a few patches to fix certain issues and allow installing for a non *nix target.

 ## Developers
 These are the contrubuters and maintainers, both big and small (will be updated every once and a while)